 Students access listings of currently-available on-campus jobs through MaroonNet, our secure online jobs and internship site.
-All students have access to this site, including new incoming students once a deposit has been made to the College.
+All students have access to this site.
+New incoming students usually obtain access to MaroonNet within 48 hours of registering for classes for their first semester.
 The student link for MaroonNet is https://webapps.roanoke.edu/maroonnetlogin - use your RC user name and password to enter.
 At the top tabs, choose Search for Jobs, and the pull down will have a separate listing for Student On-Campus Jobs.
 Select that item, and the currently-posted jobs will appear.
 It is advisable to check this site often, as we never know when campus employers will post a need, though the busiest times will be as we near the end of one semester, moving into another.

 MaroonNet is also used to post off-campus jobs and paid internships, with access through the same link as given above.
 Many local employers will post part-time jobs for students, from retail, to child care, to tutoring.